Bevil Quiller-Couch: Death

 Quiller-Couch survived the war only to die at Langerwehe, near Düren in Germany, on 6 February 1919 during the Spanish flu pandemic.
-He was buried in the Southern Cemetery at Cologne in Germany.
 Although he died after the end of the war, his name is recorded on the war memorial at Fowey Church.

 Legacy

 A book by Charlotte Pullein-Thompson called The Tears of War was published in 2000 by Cavalier Books.
 It is a compilation of Quiller-Couch's love letters sent to his fiancée and poems she sent to him.
 In 2002, BBC Radio 4 presented a dramatised version of The Tears of War as the afternoon play on Armistice Day.
 The part of Quiller-Couch was played by the actor James Purefoy.